 Well, the day came when I looked at her list for a pedicure.
 And of course, I didn’t think much about not seeing a spa listed either.
 Wouldn’t it be natural that you miss a thing or two when creating a Best Service List off links?
 Thus, I picked up the yellow pages, called the closest spa, got an appointment for 30 minutes later (!), jumped into the car, and off to my first pedicure in Alaska.

 I arrived at the spa.
 There were many cars in the parking lot which I assessed as a good sign.
-I let a woman back out, and then took her parking spot.
+I let a woman in a camo jacket back out, and then took her parking spot.
 I walked thru the huge nearly full parking lot to the front door.
 A bell rang, when I opened it.
 There was an Arctic entrance so I had to pass another door that led to a large illuminated open space where several well-groomed hairdresser where working on their middle-class clients.

 The room smelled like a mix of perfume and hydrogen peroxide, well like a hair saloon smells.
 The entrance to this beauty space was partly blocked by a huge counter with shelves full of nail polish in a rainbow of colors, eye shadow, creams, and hair shampoos.
 An old lady behind the counter greeted me friendly and I checked in.

-A young woman with a beautiful haircut, nice pedicure and manicure led me to one of many back rooms.
+A young woman with a beautiful haircut, nice pedicure and manicure in a long tulle skirt led me to one of many back rooms.
 There were two elevated seats looking like a throne on the red carpet covered blocks they were mounted on.
 In front of each of them was a sink for footbaths.
 Along the wall were bottles with various oils and jars with all kinds of foot scrubs and bathing salts.
 The room smelled like a mix of orange and jasmine flowers with some hints of ocean and pine forest. relaxing music was playing in the background.
 The ambient feeling of the room was very cozy.

 The woman assigned me one of the seats.
 I walked up the couple of stair steps to reach the seat and sat down.
 I rolled up my jeans, took off my shoes and socks while she prepared a warm bubble bath with the products of my choice.